Coronavirus and sports leagues: obtaining a fair ranking when the season cannot resume: A reasonable family of ranking methods

 where $\varepsilon > 0$ is a parameter. \end{definition}

-The generalized row sum method was introduced in \citet{Chebotarev1989_eng} and \citet{Chebotarev1994}.
-It adjusts the normalized scores by considering the performance of the opponents, the opponents of the opponents, and so on.
+The generalised row sum method was introduced in \citet{Chebotarev1989_eng} and \citet{Chebotarev1994}.
+It adjusts the normalised points by considering the performance of the opponents, the opponents of the opponents, and so on.
 Parameter $\varepsilon$ quantifies the degree of this modification.
-The ranking induced by $\mathbf{x}(\varepsilon)$ converges to the ranking from the number of points as $\varepsilon \to 0$, hence the normalized score is a limit of generalized row sum.
-Uniqueness comes from the fact that the matrix $\mathbf{I} + \varepsilon \mathbf{L}$ is invertible.
+The ranking induced by $\mathbf{x}(\varepsilon)$ converges to the ranking from the number of points as $\varepsilon \to 0$, hence the normalised point is a limit of generalised row sum.
+Uniqueness comes from the fact that the matrix $\mathbf{I} + \varepsilon \mathbf{L}$ is invertible. \citet[Section~4]{Chebotarev1994} demonstrates that $\mathbf{x}(\varepsilon)$ can be regarded as the prediction of the number of points at the end of the season after all omitted comparisons.

 \begin{definition} \emph{Least squares}: the least squares rating vector $\mathbf{q}$ is given by the solution of the system of linear equations $\mathbf{e}^\top \mathbf{q} = 0$ and

 \end{definition}

 The least squares rating is unique if and only if any team can be compared with any other team at least indirectly, through other teams.
 This is a natural constraint---otherwise, there exist two subsets of the teams without any matches between the two sets.
 The condition certainly holds if half of the season is finished, that is, each team has played all other teams at least once.
 The method is called least squares since the above system of linear equations can be obtained as the optimal solution of a least squared errors estimation \citep{Gonzalez-DiazHendrickxLohmann2014, Csato2015a}.